 1. Introduction

 The federal government initiated the Medicare coverage issues process in 1999 after having been directed by Congress to start covering several items and services, including many types of medical equipment.
 This national coverage determination process was implemented to improve the consistency of decision making in the determination as to whether or not a particular item or service is covered under Medicare.
 The process is not intended to limit any existing benefits, change the Medicare program, or have a detrimental effect on the coverage of certain items and services.
 The primary goal of this process is to provide the public with a clearer understanding of Medicare’s coverage criteria and to expeditiously make national coverage determinations.
 Medicare coverage is usually limited to items and services that are considered “reasonable and necessary” for the diagnosis or treatment of an illness or injury.
 In making national coverage determinations, CMS examines relevant clinical evidence to determine whether or not a particular item or service is reasonable and necessary.
 Our goal is to provide this relevant clinical evidence for the external female catheter (EFC) to be considered reasonable and necessary in the treatment of urinary incontinence.
 An assessment of the evidence will be accomplished by examining the published literature regarding the safety, efficacy, and improved health outcomes resulting from the use of the EFC.
-(Daval & Kesselheim, 2023)(Blanco et al., 2022)(Raimond et al.2021)(May et al.2023)(Flegal, 2023)(Martin et al.2022)(Kurth et al.2020)(Greenlee et al.2023)(Coleman et al.2021)
+(Daval & Kesselheim, 2024)(Blanco et al., 2022)(Raimond et al.2021)(May et al.2024)(Flegal, 2024)(Martin et al.2022)(Kurth et al.2020)(Greenlee et al.2024)(Coleman et al.2021)

 1.1 Purpose of the Document

 Based on the request for an external female urinary collection device to be approved for use by those with urinary incontinence, Medicare has issued a national coverage determination.
 The primary question for the voting members is for an overall benefit category, or to place these devices into the same category as disposable incontinence pads or indwelling Foley-type catheters.
 If the latter is chosen, there will be no further discussion as there is an established medical necessity for those with urinary incontinence.
 If the benefit category is an overall yes or no, a secondary question is to determine medical necessity for those with urinary incontinence; and it is at this level that the decision is important.
 If a yes vote is received for the first question and no for the second, the devices will be covered for those with chronic retention only, essentially taking these devices out of the picture for patients with urinary incontinence.
 Level of support for either viewpoint at this and subsequent meetings will determine if an evidence review is performed.
 If a no vote is received, the devices will not be covered at all.
 The basis for this decision will be presented in the following document and a decision is anticipated by summer, 2002.
-(Duncan et al.2024)( et al., 2023)(Kersh et al.2021)(Sen, 2023)
+(Duncan et al.2024)( et al., 2024)(Kersh et al.2021)(Sen, 2024)

 1.2 Importance of External Female Catheter Coverage